p0-security/iam-privilege-catalog/services/README.md

 scope of an attack on the service:

-- **CRITICAL**: The service potentially contains sensitive data from a signficant fraction of organizational functions, interruption of the service would interrupt the main function of the organization, or exploit of the system could lead to significant privilege escalation.
+- **CRITICAL**: The service potentially contains sensitive data from a significant fraction of organizational functions, interruption of the service would interrupt the main function of the organization, or exploit of the system could lead to significant privilege escalation.
   Examples include data warehouses, application workloads, and IAM controls.